-With the U.S. Bureau of Labor Statistics reporting a median salary of $97,520 for Arizona’s health services managers in 2018, and over $200,000 for those lucky few in the top ten percent, you would expect the job market in health administration to be crowded and competitive.
+With the U.S. Bureau of Labor Statistics reporting a median salary of $105,970 for Arizona’s health services managers in 2021, you would expect the job market in health administration to be crowded and competitive.
 But Arizona is a state where demand for skilled administrators still far outstrips supply, largely due to the fact that the population is growing at an unprecedented clip, driving up demand for healthcare services and causing an unprecedented level of job growth in every area of the industry, particularly on the administration side.

 Areas of Job Growth for Arizona’s Healthcare Administrators

 Arizona has long been a destination for retirees from all over the United States looking for amenities and sunshine.
 With the national population of those age 65 and older expected to double by 2060, it’s pushing a lot of older folks into the state.
 In fact, Arizona may cross the threshold to 8 million residents by 2028 according to the U.S. Census Bureau, a number that represents a key marker for changes in the economic and social make up of the state that everyone from researchers to policymakers have been looking to.
 Many of those millions of new residents will be over 65, and bringing with them the significant healthcare issues that come with age.